 Titleholders must not make any changes to the template format other than those suggested in the instructions below or included in the templates to facilitate their use, unless agreed in writing by the Titles Administrator.

-The Word templates are designed to provide a workflow for the completer, providing instructions on when to complete corresponding sections of the Excel templates and clearly distinguishing between the information that should be provided in each.
+The Word templates are designed to provide a workflow for the completer, providing instructions on when to complete corresponding sections of the Excel templates, and clearly distinguishing between the information that should be provided in each.

 Sections within the Word documents have explanatory information about any text boxes that should be completed.
 Any images that would lose utility or detail if compressed within the text boxes can be attached as separate full-size pages.